Ladies and gentlemen, Bo Snerdley is my boss today.

 He's got to close it for the sake of his presidency.

-We'll get to that in just a second.
+We'll get to that in a second.

-Plus, your phone calls uh we'll get to this hour, I promise, 800 282-2882.
+Plus, your phone calls will get to this hour, I promise, 800-282-2882.

 Now, I want to talk about how smart Obama is.

-Uh and just for PR purpose.
+And just for PR purposes.

-Remember the Obama campaign's an image, his presidency will be an image.
+His presidency will be an image.

-Uh it is symbolism over substance, and there's going to be some pretty bad substance to it.
+And there's going to be some pretty bad substance to it.

-Uh, there's an entrepreneur stuff.
+There's entrepreneur stuff.

-You're too high looked at the email to break.
+I looked at the email to break.

-You're too being too tough on Mark Cuban.
+You're being too tough on Mark Cuban.

-So, yeah, I mean he wants to grow the government.
+So, yeah, I mean, he wants to grow the government.

 He wants the government to have a hand in virtually everything.